jeredw/eniac-chess/easm.md

 This project began with Briain Stuart's pulse-level [simulator](https://www.cs.drexel.edu/~bls96/eniac/eniac.html) which we forked and [further developed](https://github.com/jeredw/eniacsim).
 Although a faithful and full-featured simulation of the ENIAC, the input format is nothing more than a list of patch wires and switch settings.
 Easm is an assembler that provides named resources, macros, includes, conditionals and more and makes ENIAC programming far easier than it has ever been.
 This document describes how easm works, and how it was used to build chessvm.

 # What is the ENIAC?
-The rest of this document assumes some familiarity with ENIAC's hardware and basic programming theory.
+This document is a very gentle introduction to parts of the ENIAC hardware and programming model, but to do any real programming you'll need some familiarity with ENIAC's hardware and basic programming theory.
 For an introduction, see Stuart's series of articles:
  - [Simulating the ENIAC](https://ieeexplore.ieee.org/document/8540483)
  - [Programming the ENAIC](https://ieeexplore.ieee.org/document/8467000)
  - [Debugging the ENIAC](https://ieeexplore.ieee.org/document/8540483)